fairdown/seattle_airbnb/README.md

 <a name="motivation"></a>
 <h3>Project Motivation</h3>

-For this project, I was looking for the experiences of people who used Airbnb, if they liked more than unliked, if they had some preferences houses in certain neighbourhood, because I have never tried using Airbnb.
+For this project, I was looking for the experiences of people who used Airbnb, if they liked more than unliked, if they had some preferences houses in certain neighbourhood.
+All this because I am curious about people's experiences, as I have never used airbnb.

 I was looking for 4 questions: